lubovsky/datepicker/README.md

 #Options

-minDate - The minimum date from the range maxDate - The max date from the range outputMonth - Maximum month in calendar wrap (3 мax) range - range or single date (true/false)
+minDate - The minimum date from the range<br>
+maxDate - The max date from the range<br>
+outputMonth - Maximum month in calendar wrap (3 мax)<br>
+range - range or single date (true/false)